loopdash/loopdash/src/faq/what-is-loopdash.md

 url: /faq/what-is-loopdash
 ---

-<p class="font-41">Loopdash is a design/development practice led by Gary Bunofsky, who oversees creative, dev, and strategy.
+<p>Loopdash is a design/development practice led by Gary Bunofsky, who oversees creative, dev, and strategy.
 Loopdash is composed of a selective group of collaborators that contribute to deliver an exceptional project outcomes.
 </p>